garrandall/popular-music-data/tracks/i-got-the-hook-up--master-p-sons-of-funk.md

-Don't wanna be lonely I Don't wanna be lonely (holla if you hear me) ya heard me I ain't tryin' to be lonely (Don't wanna be lonely) cuz you know what everybody needs somebody (with or without you) and i'm a thug for you girl the thug in me go put your soldier outfit on let's go to war tonight ya heard me Don't wanna be lonely I Don't wanna be lonely Sons of Funk ya hear me
+Don't wanna be lonely I Don't wanna be lonely (holla if you hear me) ya heard me I ain't tryin' to be lonely (Don't wanna be lonely) cuz you know what everybody needs somebody (with or without you) and I'm a thug for you girl the thug in me go put your soldier outfit on let's go to war tonight ya heard me Don't wanna be lonely I Don't wanna be lonely Sons of Funk ya hear me